 Carol E Levin, Hoang Van Minh, John Odaga, Swampa Sarit Rout, Diep Nguyen Thi Ngoc, Lysander Menezes, Maria Ana Mendoza Araujo & D Scott LaMontagne

-To estimate the incremental delivery cost of human papillomavirus (HPV) vaccination of young adolescent girls in Peru, Uganda and Viet Nam.
+Table 2.
+Incremental cost of delivering human papillomavirus vaccine to young adolescent girls in demonstration projects in Peru, Uganda and Viet Nam, 2008–2010

 |Country and delivery strategy||Average delivery cost per dose (2009 US$)

 ||No. of doses administered each year||No. of fully immunized girlsa||Annual delivery costsb (2009 US$)

 |School-based||3.88||2.03||26 798||8 895||103 976||54 400|

 |Integrated outreach||1.44||1.11||8 624||2 388||12 419||9 573|

 |Health-centre-based||1.92||1.55||3 550||1 181||6 816||5 503|

 a A fully immunized girl was one who received all three vaccine doses.

 b Annual delivery costs for the demonstration projects do not include the cost of the vaccine.